The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Context and data

-UERJ implemented the policy by reserving 45 percent of seats in each program for low-income applicants from disadvantaged groups.
-Historically there was one admission track for each major, but in 2004 UERJ added three affirmative action tracks per major.\footnote{\enskip UERJ first introduced affirmative action in the 2003 cohort following the state law.
-In this cohort, there were only two admission tracks---low-income and general---and each track reserved some seats for Black applicants.
-The quota system described in the text was in place for all cohorts in 2004--2011.} 20 percent of slots in each major were reserved for public high school applicants.
-Another 20 percent of slots were reserved for Black applicants.\footnote{\enskip In Brazil, race is commonly classified in five groups: \emph{branco} (white), \emph{pardo} (brown), \emph{preto} (Black), \emph{amarelo} (yellow), and indigenous.
-UERJ's race-based quota was reserved for individuals who self-identified as Black; this occasionally differs from their racial identity reported in the entrance exam or RAIS data.} Lastly, 5 percent of slots were reserved for students from other disadvantaged groups (e.g., disabled and indigenous applicants).
-To be eligible for an affirmative action track, applicants also had to be from a low-income family, and they were required to submit tax records to verify their income.\footnote{\enskip In 2004, for example, applicants had to be from families whose per capita income was below R\$300 per month \citep{zoninsein2008}, which was roughly 40 percent of the national GDP per capita.} Applicants who did not meet these criteria could apply through the general track, which governed admissions for the remaining seats.
+UERJ's policy reserved 45 percent of seats in each program for low-income applicants from disadvantaged groups.
+Historically there was one admission track for each major.
+In 2004, UERJ added three affirmative action tracks per major.\footnote{\enskip UERJ introduced affirmative action in the 2003 cohort following the state law.
+There were two admission tracks in 2003---low-income and general---and each track reserved some seats for Black applicants.
+The quota system described in the text was in place for all of 2004--2011.} 20 percent of slots in each major were reserved for public high school applicants.
+Another 20 percent of slots were reserved for Black applicants.
+Five percent of slots were reserved for other disadvantaged groups (e.g., disabled and indigenous applicants).
+To apply through an affirmative action track, applicants also had to be from a low-income family as verified by tax records.\footnote{\enskip In 2004, for example, applicants' per capita family income had to be below R\$300 per month \citep{zoninsein2008}, which was 40 percent of national GDP per capita.} Applicants who did not meet these criteria could apply through the general track, which governed the remaining slots.
 Within each track, admissions were based solely on field exam scores.